Our Use of The NoFollow Attribute

 In Good Cents abides by word-of-mouth marketing standards and operates in compliance with Federal Trade Commission disclosure policy and Google Webmaster guidelines.
 I believe in honesty of relationship, opinions, and identity.
 Since compensation may influence advertising content, topics, or post content, I disclose all partnership relationships to my readers.

-In order to do so, we are required by Google to use the “nofollow” attribute with all sponsored links, including advertisements, links within sponsored posts, links within giveaways, and all other compensated partnerships.
+In order to do so, we are required by Google to use the “nofollow” attribute within all sponsored links, including advertisements, sponsored posts, giveaways, and all other compensated partnerships.
+Keep in mind, compensation does include free products or samples that may be considered payment for services.

 Regarding paid links, Google’s Webmaster Policy states: